Prinzregentenstraße (Munich): Third Reich

 The former Luftgaukommando South opposite to the National Museum was built 1937/38 during the Third Reich and designed by German Bestelmeyer.
 The three-storey central building (250 meters long) is set back from the street and today serves as Bavarian Ministry of Economy.
 In the east it is flanked by a five-story tower, to the west by a four-storey front building.

 The tower-like, elongated bunker close to St. Gabriel also belongs to the Third Reich constructions in Munich.
 Today it serves as Kunstbunker Tumulka.

-Adolf Hitler's private apartment in Munich was located at 16 Prinzregentenplatz.
+Adolf Hitler's private apartment in Munich from 1929 was located at 16 Prinzregentenplatz.
 It was his official private address and, beginning in 1929, the address in which he lived with his niece, Geli Raubal, who later committed suicide.
 Today, Hitler's second-floor apartment houses the Munich Financing Office for the state of Bavaria and Hitler's room is currently used for storage and not open to the public.